Everything You Need to Know (and more) About Minor Figures Oat Milk!

 Oat milk is not as nauseatingly-sweet as soy or almond milk can be.
-Oat milk does tend to be higher in carbohydrates, but it is providing energy through these carbs and fiber opposed to fat, which can typically be the case with most nut milks.
-Oat milk has 1 ½ times the total carbohydrate compared to dairy milk, but simple sugars are half of that of cow’s milk.
-Cow’s milk contains 2-8% lactose.
-Lactose is a disaccharide carbohydrate which means it only consists of two molecules, glucose and galactose, and although lactose only has a 16-17% sweetness level it gives cow’s milk a certain amount of sweetness without added sugar.
+Oat milk tends to be higher in carbohydrates, but it is providing energy through these carbs opposed to fat, which can typically be the case with most nut milks.
+Cows milk contains 2-8% lactose which gives the cow milk a certain amount of sweetness without added sugar.

 The resulting particle sizes created in oat milk are not as uniform as dairy milk.
 This variation in particle size is due to the vastly different lipid and protein molecules.

 Soy - 4 g